You are here: Home page > Computers > Hard drives

 With so much information stored in such a tiny amount of space, a hard drive is a remarkable piece of engineering.
 That brings benefits (such as being able to store 500 CDs on your iPod)—but drawbacks too.
 One of them is that hard drives can go wrong if they get dirt or dust inside them.
 A tiny piece of dust can make the read-write head bounce up and down, crashing into the platter and damaging its magnetic material.
 This is known as a disk crash (or head crash) and it can (though it doesn't always) cause the loss of all the information on a hard drive.
 A disk crash usually occurs out of the blue, without any warning.
 That's why you should always keep backup copies of your important documents and files, either on another hard drive, on a compact disc (CD) or DVD, or on a flash memory stick.

 Photo: The read-write head on a hard-drive.
-1) The actuator arm swings the head back and forth so it's in the right position on the drive.
-2) Only the tiny extreme end part of the hard drive actually reads from and writes to the platter.
-Bear in mind that half of what you're seeing in the second photo is a reflection in the shiny hard drive surface!
+Above) The actuator arm swings the head back and forth so it's in the right position on the drive.
+Below) Only the tiny extreme end part of the hard drive actually reads from and writes to the platter.
+Bear in mind that half of what you're seeing in this photo is a reflection in the shiny hard drive surface!

 Who invented the hard drive?